heleneshaikh/symfony-docs/page_creation.rst

 project:

 ``config/``
-    Contains... configuration of course!.
+    Contains... configuration of course!
 You will configure routes, :doc:`services </service_container>` and packages.

 ``src/``